avapolzin/X-rayLCs/Oddballs/README.md

 Unlike other light curves included in the DLPS, the yet unclassified "oddballs" are not included in `xraydlps` for plotting or classification.
 Instead, the light curves for these FXTs can be accessed here, with the exception of the light curves for XRT 110103 and XRT 120830, which were digitized for inclusion in the DLPS and so are not shared as data here.

 *XRT_000519_0.1-7-src803-lc300s-back-an-sub.asc* and *XRT_000519_0.3-7keV-lc-src803-3.2s-reso.asc* contains light curves for XTR 000519 at two different resolutions (300s and 3.2s respectively) in two separate energy bands (0.1 - 7 keV) and (0.3 - 7 keV).
-To convert from the Chandra count rate to 0.3 - 10 keV flux, we use the photon index between assumed in Section 2.3 (Γ \~ 1.7, for Γ<sub>Peak 1</sub> = 1.6 and Γ<sub>Peak 2</sub> = 1.95) resulting in 2.132e-11 for the 0.1 - 7 keV -> 0.3 - 10 keV conversion and 2.171e-11 for the 0.3 - 7 keV -> 0.3 - 10 keV conversion.
+To convert from the Chandra count rate to 0.3 - 10 keV flux, we use the photon index between assumed in Section 2.3 (Γ \~ 1.7) resulting in 2.132e-11 for the 0.1 - 7 keV -> 0.3 - 10 keV conversion and 2.171e-11 for the 0.3 - 7 keV -> 0.3 - 10 keV conversion.
 The first column is time (in seconds, adopting t0 = 75110614.016523 s), the second column is count rate, and the third column is count rate error.
 We only use the 300s-binned light curve in the DLPS, but since the data sample the evolution of the event somewhat differently, we share both here.

 ```python
 import numpy as np